dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/fundamentals.md

 ## The Coordinate System {#coordinate-system}

 The Stage has a 2D size, which matches the size of the application window.
-The default coordinate system in Dali has the origin at the top-left corner, with positive X to right, and position Y going downwards.
+The default **unit 1 is 1 pixel with default camera and** the default coordinate system in DALi has the **origin at the top-left corner, with positive X to right, and position Y going downwards**.
 This is intended to be convenient when laying-out 2D views.

 ![ ](../assets/img/coordinate-system-and-stage.png)
 ![ ](coordinate-system-and-stage.png)

 ## Positioning Actors {#positioning-actors}